 - B. The School Board authorizes the Superintendent to create building-level, trained threat assessment teams.
 Each team shall be headed by an administrator, either the school principal or the school principal's designee, and shall include a person with expertise in counseling (school/psychological), instructional personnel, and law enforcement (School Resource Officer); and shall provide guidance to students, faculty, and staff regarding recognition of threatening or aberrant behavior that may represent a threat to the community, school, or self. - 1.
 The threat assessment team shall be responsible for: - the assessment of individual students whose behavior may pose a threat to the safety of school staff and/ or students; and - the coordination of resources and interventions for the individual student. - 2.
 If a student with a disability is reported to have made a threat to harm others, and the student's intent is not clear, then a referral shall be made to the threat assessment team for evaluation. - 3.
 Upon a preliminary determination that a student poses a threat of violence or physical harm to the student's self or others, the threat assessment team may obtain criminal history record information.
 The team must immediately report its determination to the Superintendent or designee, and the Superintendent or designee must immediately attempt to notify the student's parent or legal guardian.
 A parent or guardian has the right to inspect and review the threat assessment.
-The team shall coordinate resources and interventions to engage behavioral and/ or mental health crisis resources when mental health or substance abuse crisis is suspected. - 4.
-The threat assessment team shall plan for the implementation and monitoring of appropriate interventions to manage or mitigate the student's risk for engaging in violence and increasing the likelihood of positive outcomes.
+The team shall coordinate resources and interventions to engage behavioral and or mental health crisis resources when mental health or substance abuse crisis is suspected.